 Have you been losing hair?
 Is your hair half of what it used to be?
 Have your friends, family, and co-workers been advising you to try castor oil for hair regrowth?
-Rich in hair-friendly nutrients such as vitamin E, omega 6, and omega 9 fatty acids, proteins and minerals, castor oil also has antibacterial, antifungal, and anti-inflammatory properties.
+They are giving you the correct advice.
+Rich in hair-friendly nutrients such as vitamin E, omega 6, and omega 9 fatty acids, proteins, and minerals, castor oil also has antibacterial, antifungal, and anti-inflammatory properties.

-You won’t believe, but there are scores of hair products in the market with castor oil as an ingredient.
-Makeup artists and celebrities swear by it for its lash and eyebrow growth potential!
+Scores of hair products in the market contain castor oil as an ingredient.
+Makeup artists and celebrities swear by it for its eyelash and eyebrow growth potential!
 But before you go about scouring the beauty shelves for the best castor oil for hair growth, here’s a lowdown on the benefits of using castor oil on hair.

 Promotes Hair Growth

 A lot has been said about the hair growth and regrowth potential of castor oil.
 Used regularly, castor oil does help in the growth of hair.
 No wonder it is used in several hair tonics.
 So if you have been battling thinning hair, or your scalp has been feeling a little lonely of late, it wouldn’t hurt to try castor oil on your mane.1